Doing legal business in England and Wales

 For more information, consult HM Revenue and Customs.

-Visitors can come to the UK for certain business activities, including to:
+Visitors from various countries can come to the UK for certain business activities without a visa or work permit, including to:

 - attend meetings, conferences, seminars and interviews